portsoc/distributed-controller-worker/README.md

-# CLOCOSS example: distributed computation
+# distributed master/worker computation example

 This is a simple master-worker distributed computation system example that can be used to test cloud deployment tools.